© Crown copyright 2021

 Care homes do not need to retain records of proof.
 All tests done both at the care home and when self-testing at home should be reported to the unique organisation number (UON) of the care home and managers should ensure visitors are aware of their UON and the legal duty to report the result.
 This will support NHS Test and Trace and public health teams to better support care homes to understand the transmission of COVID-19 and prevent outbreaks.

-If the visitor tests positive they and their household must immediately self-isolate, following government guidance for households with possible or confirmed COVID-19 infection.
+If the visitor tests positive they must immediately self-isolate once notified by Test and Trace, following government guidance for households with possible or confirmed COVID-19 infection.
 If the test has been taken away from their own home, when returning home, they should avoid public transport and wear a mask.
 Visitors should also complete a confirmatory polymerase chain reaction (PCR) test which should be provided to them by the care home if testing on site, or ordered from the government portal or by calling 119.
 Instructions on how to conduct the test and return it will be provided with the test kit.
 This can be returned either through a courier or through a Royal Mail priority post box.
 If the confirmatory PCR comes back positive, their contacts may also need to self-isolate.
 If the follow-up PCR test result is negative, and this PCR test was taken within 2 days of the positive rapid lateral flow test, self-isolation is not necessary.

 Where testing will be fully or partly conducted on site, care home managers will need to set up a testing area as described in the guidance above.
 Care home managers should ensure the testing area has enough space to allow visitors to maintain social distancing before, during and after the test, including a waiting area and a one-way system.